stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 7. The optimum bucket sizes and size of the new and tried tables

 How is the growth of the network reflected in these bucket sizes and new and tried tables?
 Are there enough addresses to fill up these tables?
 Would smaller buckets lend themselves to a more defensible position?

+The problem we face is that the network changes in size and we might not be able to predict these changes.
+What is a safe number given the unpredictability?